Jump To

 If you’re stronger in science reasoning or if you find the pacing and style of the ACT more compatible with your test-taking skills, you might score higher on the ACT.

-If you’re retaking the test, you can maximize your chances by preparing thoroughly.
+The SAT can be a long test, so if you’re retaking the test, you should maximize your chances by preparing thoroughly.

 Start by familiarizing yourself with the test format and scoring.
 Create a detailed study plan that targets your weaknesses and incorporates regular practice tests to simulate the actual exam environment.